kimushun1101/arrange-resize-figures/README.md

 ## Installation
 There are two ways.
 - File Exchange
-- GitHub : Download or `git clone`, then copy `resizeAndArrangeFigures.mlx` into your workspace or `>> addpath "arrange-resize-figures"` in your MATLAB.
+- GitHub : Download or `git clone`, then copy `arrangeResizeFigures.mlx` into your workspace or `>> addpath "arrange-resize-figures"` in your MATLAB.

 ## Usage
 There are no arguments that must be set.
-The command is only `resizeAndArrangeFigures`.
+The command is only `arrangeResizeFigures`.
 See [the first example](#command-examples).

 ### Option settings